Theoretical Analyses of Multiobjective Evolutionary Algorithms on Multimodal Objectives: Basic Definitions

-For any two search points $x$ and $y$, we say that \begin{itemize} \item $x$ \emph{weakly dominates} $y$, denoted by $x \succeq y$, if and only if $f_1(x) \ge f_1(y)$ and $f_2(x) \ge f_2(y)$; \item $x$ \emph{dominates} $y$, denoted by $x \succ y$, if and only if $f_1(x) \ge f_1(y)$ and $f_2(x) \ge f_2(y)$ and at least one of the inequalities is strict. \end{itemize} We call $x\in\{0,1\}^n$ \emph{Pareto optimal} if and only if there is no $y\in\{0,1\}^n$ such that $y\succ x$.
-All Pareto optimal solutions compose the \emph{Pareto set}.
-The set of the function values of the Pareto set is called the \emph{Pareto front}.
-For most multi-objective problems the objectives are at least partially conflicting and thus there is usually not a single Pareto optimum.
-Since a priori it is not clear which of several incomparable Pareto optima to prefer, the most common target is to compute the Pareto front, that is, compute a set $P$ of solutions such that $f(P) := \{f(x) \mid x \in P\}$ is the Pareto front.
+For most multiobjective problems, the objectives are at least partially conflicting and thus there is usually not a single Pareto optimum.
+Since a priori it is not clear which of several incomparable Pareto optima to prefer, the most common target is to compute the Pareto front, that is, compute a set $P$ of solutions such that $f(P) := \{(f_1(x),f_2(x)) \mid x \in P\}$ equals the Pareto front~$F^*$.
 This is our objective in this work as well.
-We note that if the Pareto front is excessively large, then one has to resort to approximating it in a suitable manner, but this will be not our problem here.
+We note that if the Pareto front is excessively large, then one has to resort to approximating it in a suitable manner, but this will not be our problem here.

 We will use $|x|_1$ and $|x|_0$ to denote the number of ones and the number of zeros of the search point $x \in \{0,1\}^n$.
 We use $[a..b]$ to denote the set $\{a,a+1,\dots,b\}$ for $a,b\in \Z$ and $a\le b$.